The establishment and implementation of a safety management system (SMS) is a key work health and safety requirement for mines.

 The purpose of the SMS is to set out in a structured and organised way the particular aspects of the mine’s operations that influence the safety outcome of workers and other people at the mine.
 The SMS will document:

-- a safety policy which outlines the mine operator’s intentions in relation to how he or she will manage safety outcomes
+- this will outline the mine operator’s intentions in relation to how he or she will manage safety outcomes

-- safe work procedures which describe how risks arising from particular hazards will be controlled (this section will include the Principal Mining Hazard Plans where they are present – for more information see Chapter 4)
+- these procedures describe how risks arising from particular hazards will be controlled

 - arrangements for consultation with workers and co-ordinating the activities of others who may be at the mine, including contractors